One Nation Under Dog by Michael Schaffer

 Check this: Schaffer is obviously a prolific writer.
 I sometimes like to imagine how a writer such as Schaffer would handle writing an article about a more technological subject such as what a progressive software firm offers high-growth companies.
 Just recently I was reading about the world’s #1 CRM platform that companies are flocking to.
 Called Salesforce, it is one of the most powerful cloud based platforms that businesses and organizations use to enhance relationships among their employees and customers.
 How does one explain Salesforce application development to the ordinary person?
 Or is this a subject that should only appear in business journals?
 Being able to tout that Salesforce is the #1 CRM (customer relationship management) platform is a pretty big brag.
 Perhaps it's just that I am fascinated by the technology used to organize, automate, and synchronize sales, marketing, customer service, and technical support via the "cloud".

 Or perhaps an article about new approaches to understanding AUD (Alcohol Use Disorder) and new approaches to AUD.
-This topic is more personal to me having watched my brother slowing slide down towards excessive drinking and then pull himself out of that downward spiral with a program at LifeBAC.com that utilizes the anti craving drugs, baclofen (used off label) and Naltrexone, a habit-breaking, FDA-approved medication that targets Alcohol Use Disorder by disabling the reward circuit associated with consuming alcohol.
+This topic is more personal to me having watched my brother slowing slide down towards excessive drinking and then pull himself out of that downward spiral with a new program that utilizes the anti craving drugs, baclofen (used off label) and Naltrexone, a habit-breaking, FDA-approved medication that targets Alcohol Use Disorder by disabling the reward circuit associated with consuming alcohol.
 In the US Baclofen is an FDA-approved medication traditionally used to treat pain and certain types of spasticity (muscle stiffness and tightness) from multiple sclerosis, spinal cord injuries, or other spinal cord diseases.
 However an interesting side effect of the drug is that it helps users suppress alcohol cravings.
 Baclofen is the go-to treatment for AUD in both France and Australia.
 In the US is is used off label to treat AUD.